Applications for our Trainee Solicitor Programmes for 2024 & 2025 are now closed.

 Do you offer financial support for LPC fees and maintenance grants?

 We do not currently contribute towards the cost of LPC fees or provide maintenance grants.
-However, as noted above, for those opting to study through the SQE route, we will provide sponsorship for trainees through the SQE exams, preparation courses and an additional bespoke training programme to prepare them for qualification.
+However, as noted above, for those opting to study through the SQE route, we will provide sponsorship for trainees through the SQE2 exams, preparation courses and an additional bespoke training programme to prepare them for qualification.

 Do I need to have previous work experience in a law firm to be considered?